Presidency of Herbert Hoover: Election of 1932

 Hoover originally planned to make only one or two major speeches, and to leave the rest of the campaigning to proxies, as sitting presidents had traditionally done.
 However, encouraged by Republican pleas and outraged by Democratic claims, Hoover entered the public fray.
 In his nine major radio addresses Hoover primarily defended his administration and his philosophy of government.
 Hoover urged voters to hold to the "foundations of experience," rejecting the notion that government interventionism could save the country from the Depression.
 In his campaign trips around the country, Hoover was faced with perhaps the most hostile crowds of any sitting president.
-Besides having his train and motorcades pelted with eggs and rotten fruit, he was often heckled while speaking, and on several occasions, the Secret Service halted attempts to kill Hoover by disgruntled citizens, including capturing one man nearing Hoover carrying sticks of dynamite, and another who had removed several spikes from the rails in front of the president's train.
+At campaign stops he was frequently heckled and booed, and in Beloit, Wisconsin a man was arrested on charges that he had removed spikes from the rail line in advance of Hoover's train.
+Observed one member of the Secret Service, "I've been traveling with Presidents since Roosevelt and never before have I seen one actually booed, with men running out into the street to thumb their noses at him."

 The Democrats attacked Hoover as the cause of the Great Depression, and for being indifferent to the suffering of millions.
 As Governor of New York, Roosevelt had called on the New York legislature to provide aid for the needy, establishing Roosevelt's reputation for being more favorable toward government interventionism during the economic crisis.
 Fausold rejects the notion that the two nominees were similar ideologically, pointing to differences between the two on federal spending on public works, agricultural issues, Prohibition, and the tariff.
 The Democratic Party, including Al Smith and other national leaders, coalesced behind Roosevelt, while progressive Republicans like George Norris and Robert La Follette Jr. deserted Hoover.

 Hoover's attempts to vindicate his administration fell on deaf ears, as much of the public blamed his administration for the depression.
 Roosevelt won 57.4 percent of the popular vote compared to Hoover's 39.7 percent.
 Hoover's popular vote was reduced by 26 percentage points from his result in the 1928 election, while Roosevelt became the first Democratic presidential nominee to win a majority of the popular vote since 1876, and won a larger percentage of the vote than any Democrat before him since the party's founding in 1828.
 In the electoral vote, Hoover lost 59–472, carrying only six Northeastern states.
 In the concurrent congressional election, the Democrats extended their control over the House and gained control of the Senate, giving them unified control of the legislative and executive branches for the first time since the 1918 elections.
 The election marked the end of the Fourth Party System and the beginning of the Fifth Party System.
 The Republicans would not regain control of either house of Congress until 1947, and the Democrats would retain the presidency until 1953.